Sasakawa Peace Foundation

 Their conversation covered a wide range of topics, including the concrete steps and coordination necessary to realize the developments in the alliance, reactions to Japan’s evolving national security stance, and the potential ways deterrence strategy may shift in east Asia.

-Japan-U.S. Program Americas Northeast Asia
+National Security and Japan-U.S. Program Americas Northeast Asia

 Share